 Getting Started in a Major

 One of the most important decisions you will make in your college career is selecting your major.
 A major is what you plan to study as your primary area of concentration in college.
-If you have an idea about a potential major, you can start exploring those areas by taking the recommended courses listed within each Map to Graduation within the Catalog of Courses.
+If you have an idea about a potential major, you can start exploring those areas by taking the recommended courses listed within each Map to Graduation for each major in the Catalog of Courses.
 Each major provides a semester-by-semester document to show you how to map your path to graduation as efficiently and effectively as possible.

 You can also view the catalog for the degree requirements for your specific major.
 By looking at the required courses for a major and the course descriptions, you may get clarity if that major will help you pursue your career and life goals.

-Course Catalog, Majors, Options, and Minors section
+Course Catalog, Majors and Options

 Mathematics & Composition Placement